junyub301/fokin-weather/README.md

 # fokin-weather

-Leaning React Native By Buildinga Foking Weather App
+Leaning React Native By Building a Foking Weather App